pctimhk/camunda-csharp-client/README.md

+# pctimhk branch will enhance the camunda client
+This branch will enhance the camunda client so support
+- support the single thread to poll the Camunda platform to improve the heavy load system
+- containerized the camunda client
+- support HA architecture

 # A sample Camunda Client Class Library

 This Class Library [Camunda Client](CamundaClient) is not meant to be a re-usable, stable component.
 It is meant to serve as example and can be a starting point for your own code.
 Feel free to copy and modify the code, as it is released under Apache License you can do what you want with the code.